CranFused-Real/PracticePlugin/README.md

 ## Support and Issues:

-If you encounter any issues or have questions about PracticePlugin, please visit our [GitHub repository]([https://github.com/CranFused-Real/PracticePlugin/issues]) and create a new issue.
+If you encounter any issues or have questions about PracticePlugin, please visit our https://github.com/CranFused-Real/PracticePlugin/issues and create a new issue.

 I hope you liked it! :D